-This is the first Reader Question in our the Reader’s Questions Series which highlight questions emailed to me by you, the readers of Money Q&A. Be sure to find out at the end of this article how you can receive a free copy of Dave Ramsey’s book, The Total Money Makeover if your money question is chosen to be featured on next week’s blog post.
+This is a Reader Question in our the Reader’s Questions Series which highlight questions emailed to me by you, the readers of Money Q&A. Be sure to find out at the end of this article how you can receive a free copy of Dave Ramsey’s book, The Total Money Makeover if your money question is chosen to be featured on a future blog post.

-This week’s featured question is from Jen who asks, “Should you put your emergency fund in mutual funds?”
+This week’s featured question is from Jen who asks, “Should you invest an emergency fund in mutual funds?”

 Emergency Funds Are Often Boring